cjratcliff/ml-compiled/docs/metrics.rst

 Discounted Cumulative Gain (DCG)
 ----------------------------------
 Used for ranking.
-Takes the position of the documents in the rankiung into account.
+Takes the position of the documents in the ranking into account.

 .. math::